 By 1645 James was a Royalist Colonel of the local regiment during the English Civil War.
 In December 1645, James was captured and imprisoned for about eight months.
 Upon release, James was enticed to serve on the Parliamentary side where his commission was to rid the countryside of Royalists.
 And, that he did.
 But, he was most unconventional.
 Instead of rooting out the insurgents--mainly his family and friends--and killing them, he persuaded them to ex-migrate to America.
-And. now we know why the Lewis family of Abernant-Bychan immigrated to Virginia; our Cavalier ancestors had rather attain a birth on a ship to Virginia rather than being killed or imprisoned for fighting on the wrong side of the English Civil War.
+And, now we know why the Lewis family of Abernant-Bychan immigrated to Virginia.
+Our Cavalier ancestors decided to purchase a birth on a ship to Virginia rather than being hanged or imprisoned for fighting on the wrong side of the English Civil War.

 So, our James Lewis, acting in his office for the victorious Cromwell, was responsible for the initial wave of Lewis immigration from Wales to Virginia.
 And by his non-violent, persuasive methods, this family attained their motto.
 And to him, we give our thanks.

 3/1617 Attended Oxford College

 1624-1658 Intermittent service as Member of Parliament from Cardiganshire, Wales: James Lewis

 Married c.
 1630 in Cardiganshire, Wales to Elsbeth Lloyd b. c.
 1610 Cardiganshire, Wales

 1/1645 Royalist service in English Civil War: Col. James Lewis